 The purpose of the survey is to estimate the abundance of Nephrops off Horns Rev (Functional unit 33).
-The survey is new and so far no fishery-independent information exists for this area.
+The survey has been stated in 2017 as no fishery-independent information existed for this area.

 An underwater video technique is used and later the video footage is analysed in laboratory to estimate the Nephrops abundance.
-The survey area is indicated in Fig. #.11.
+The survey area is indicated in Fig. 1G.10.

-Fig. #.11: NTV33 survey area to be covered by Denmark with RV Havfisken in area IVb.
+Fig. 1G.10: NTV33 survey area to be covered by Denmark with RV Havfisken in area 4b.

-Survey planning and data analysis will be coordinated by ICES WGNEPS.
+Survey planning and data analysis is coordinated by ICES WGNEPS.